Berber traditional religion: Greek-Libyan beliefs

 Some other Greek deities were related to Libya.
 The goddess Lamia was believed to have originated in Libya, like Medusa and the Gorgons.
 The Greeks seem also to have met the god Triton in Libya.
-The modern day Berbers may have believed that the Hesperides were situated in modern Morocco.
 The Hesperides were believed to be the daughters of Atlas, a god who is associated with the Atlas Mountains by Herodotus.
 The Atlas Mountains were worshipped by the Berbers and the Canary Islands represented the daughters of Atlas.

+Some ancient Greek writers and myths associated several minor deities and figures with Libya.
+The goddess Lamia was described in classical myth as a Libyan queen, while Medusa and the Gorgons were frequently localized there.
+The Greeks also associated the god Triton with the Libyan landscape, identifying his home as Lake Tritonis, and the Hesperides were believed to be the daughters of Atlas, a figure Herodotus linked to the Atlas Mountains.
+The Atlas Mountains were actively worshipped as a sacred pillar and deity by the native western Libyans (Berbers), and late classical geography routinely associated the Canary Islands with the mythical realm of the Hesperides.

 Antaeus is depicted with long hair and beard, contrary to Heracles.

 The Greeks and the Libyans began to break their harmony in the period of Battus II of Cyrene (583-560 BC).
 Battus II began secretly to invite other Greek groups to Libya, Tunisia and East Algeria.
 The Libyans and Massyle considered that as a danger that had to be stopped.
 The Berbers began to fight against the Greeks, sometimes in alliance with the Egyptians and other times with the Carthaginians.
 Nevertheless, the Greeks were the victors.
 Some historians believe that the myth of Antaeus and Heracles was a reflection of those wars between the Libyans and Greeks.